-Mounting a crane onto a trailer is becoming increasingly popular.
+Mounting cranes onto a trailer is becoming increasingly popular.
 The flexibility of changing the towing vehicle plus the additional space of a trailer is an attractive proposition for businesses who need a lifting solution.

 As ALLMI members, safety is of paramount importance to Penny Hydraulics who adhere to the ALLMI code of practice when designing, manufacturing and installing lifting equipment.
 There are a number of key considerations that need to be understood when specifying a trailer crane.
 In this guide, we will help you to understand the questions that Penny Hydraulics will require answers to enable us to specify the correct lifting solution for your trailer.